Ultimate Guide To Hiking Rainbow Mountain: A Hidden Gem Of Peru (2024)

 How much does it cost to ride a horse to the top?

-The fee to ride a horse to the top of Rainbow Mountain is generally 90 soles which come out to about 25 USD or 23 Euros.
+The fee to ride a horse to the top of Rainbow Mountain is generally 90 soles which comes out to about 25 USD or 23 Euros.
 If you think you may need this option, you must bring cash as no other forms of payment are accepted.

 What is the best time of year to hike Rainbow Mountain?